StevenRCE0/Monterey-icons-for-Catalina/README.md

 ## Restore

-Click on ``restoreIcons.command``, grand it permissions and it should be back in good old style...
+Click on ``restoreIcons.command``, grant it permissions and it should be back in the good old style...

 Make sure you have Backup folder generated and in its currect location.